CalNourish/pantry-webapp/README.md

 To start the app: ```npm run dev```

-It will run on port 3000
+It will run on localhost at port 3000.
+You can try signing in with your email to get authenticated.

 ## Set up the environment variables
 1. Create a `.env.local` file and copy the contents of `.env.local.example` into it: